Surtsey: Permanent island

-By early 1964, though, the continuing eruptions had built the island to such a size that sea water could no longer easily reach the vents, and the volcanic activity became much less explosive.
+By early 1964, the continuing eruptions had built the island to such a size that sea water could no longer easily reach the vents, and the volcanic activity became much less explosive.
 Instead, lava fountains and flows became the main form of activity.
 These resulted in a hard cap of extremely erosion-resistant rock being laid down on top of much of the loose volcanic pile, which prevented the island from being washed away rapidly.
 Effusive eruptions continued until 1965, by which time the island had a surface area of 2.5 km2.

 On 28 December 1963, submarine activity to the northeast of Surtsey began, causing the formation of a ridge 100 m high on the sea floor.
 This seamount was named Surtla [ˈsʏr̥tla], but never reached sea level.
 Eruptions at Surtla ended on 6 January 1964, and it has since been eroded from its minimum depth of 23 to 47 m below sea level.